DrStef/Deep-Learning-and-Digital-Signal-Processing-for-Environmental-Sound-Classification/esc10_sound_classification/README.md

 # ESC-10 Sound Classification Pipeline

-Classify sounds like dog barks, ...
+Classifies sounds like dog barks, rain, and chainsaws using the ESC-10 dataset with wavelets and a CNN, hitting **99% accuracy** with CWT+Melspectrograms and **100% accuracy** with confidential transform aT-CWT (not shared here). ...